 Leeks

-Thought to be native to the Mediterranean region, leeks are an Allium vegetable that marries exceptionally well with potatoes.
-Simple to grow and high in vitamins, leeks make a great garden crop, especially considering their often higher price tag at the grocery store.
+Native to the Mediterranean region, knowing how to grow leeks will provide you with a versatile Allium vegetable that marries exceptionally well with potatoes.
+Hardy to grow and high in vitamins, leeks make a great garden crop, especially considering their often higher price tag at the grocery store.

 They can be used as a milder substitute for onions in both raw or cooked preparations.
 Their high fiber content can help support a healthy digestive system and the vitamin K they provide contributes to healthy blood and bones.